-1 INTRODUCTION
+1 Introduction

 Radio access networks (RANs) are a part of the cellular network infrastructure (e.g., LTE and 5G) that converts wireless signals between the user devices (called UEs, for "user equipment") and radio cell towers into data packets and vice versa.
-Today, the cellular industry is seeking to replace specialized RAN hardware with software systems running on commodity servers deployed in edge datacenters located close to the radio cell towers.
+Today, the RAN industry is seeking to replace specialized RAN hardware with software systems running on commodity servers deployed in edge datacenters located close to the radio cell towers.
 This approach, called virtualized RAN (vRAN), has the benefits of reducing vendor lock-in, rapid feature development and upgrades, easier maintenance, and possibly lower costs [14, 49].
-Some cellular network service providers, such as Verizon and Rakuten Mobile, have already deployed vRANs [5, 25], and others such as Vodafone [26] are currently in the process of adopting them.
-Figure 1 shows a typical vRAN deployment that statically provisions vRAN servers to handle specific radios.
+Cellular service providers, such as Verizon and Rakuten Mobile, have already virtualized their RANs [2, 20], and others, such as Vodafone [22], are currently in the process of adopting them.
+Figure 1 shows a typical vRAN deployment that statically provisions vRAN servers to handle specific RUs.

 Today's vRAN lacks resilience, with no support for fast failover or zero-downtime upgrades.
-These features are required to provide high availability for the cellular network which is a critical infrastructure for emergency services, public safety, and other missioncritical applications.
+These features are required to provide high availability for the cellular network which is a critical infrastructure for emergency services, public safety, and other mission-critical applications.
 Any given vRAN server is likely to crash every few months [28, 33], resulting in severe user downtime lasting over five seconds even if the radio is immediately reconnected to a backup vRAN using our fronthaul migration techniques (§8.1).
 Planned RAN upgrades happen as often as every day, and today they require manually pre-planned maintenance windows in which parts of the network are taken offline [61, 73].
-A resilient vRAN system should migrate processing during failovers and upgrades to another server without significant downtime or network disruption.
+A resilient vRAN system should migrate processing during failovers and upgrades to another server without significant user downtime or network disruption.

-Two characteristics of the vRAN software make it challenging to provide resilience: its realtime latency requirements, and its blackbox nature.
+Two characteristics of the vRAN software make it challenging to provide resilience: its realtime latency requirements, and its black-box nature.
 First, the vRAN must complete tasks in strict transmission time intervals (TTIs), measuring 500 μs in 5G's common deployment configurations.
 In comparison, existing resilience approaches based on virtual machine or container migration/replication techniques impose blackouts lasting several 100 ms [37, 59, 65, 67, 69, 71, 78].
 Second, production-grade vRANs use extremely complex and often proprietary software written by domain experts.
 This makes it infeasible to modify the software to implement custom logic required by existing state replication-based network function resilience techniques [50, 62, 66].
-This challenge is exacerbated by the vRAN consisting of modules developed independently by different vendors, such as the layer-1 (Physical Layer, or PHY) and layer-2 (or L2, including Media Access Control and Radio Link Control).
+This challenge is exacerbated by the vRAN consisting of modules developed independently by different vendors, such as the layer-1 (Physical Layer, or PHY) and layer-2 (or L2, including Media Access Control and Radio Link Control) modules.

 In this paper, we present Slingshot, a new system that takes the first step towards building the required systems support for vRAN resilience.
 Since the vRAN stack is modular, a practical way towards a resilient vRAN is to make each module independently resilient, exploiting the specific properties of the module.
-This paper focuses
+This paper focuses on the vRAN's PHY layer, which has the highest CPU cost and software complexity, and the tightest realtime latency deadlines among all vRAN layers.
+Slingshot requires no changes to existing vRAN software or hardware components, so it is incrementally deployable.
+Since we target the vRAN's lowest layer, the techniques we present can be fundamental building blocks for future resilience work on other vRAN layers.